• Movers & Shakers

 5. Celebrate Cognitive Strengths, Not Just Compliance

-A Future That Includes Every Kind of Mind
+It’s About Building a Future for Every Kind of Mind

-Let’s not wait for neurodiversity to become a trend.
-HR professionals can set the tone today.
-With empathy as our compass and inclusion as our mandate, we can build cultures where every individual is seen, heard, and set up to thrive.
+This is our opportunity to lead, not wait for neurodiversity to become the next corporate trend.
+We in the HR profession are uniquely placed to set the tone.
+If we use empathy as our guide and inclusion as our mission, we can build working cultures where every single person feels seen, heard and has the right support to do their best work.

 Tags: AdhdLeadershipNeurodiversity